 Moving the Needle: Promoting vaccination uptake across the life course

-Our new report, Moving the Needle, looks at the importance of vaccination through childhood, working-age adulthood, and later life, and explores the barriers to uptake at different stages of the life course.
+Our report, Moving the Needle, looks at the importance of vaccination through childhood, working-age adulthood, and later life, and explores the barriers to uptake at different stages of the life course.

 The discovery of our ability to immunise people against disease has had an almost unprecedented impact on human health.